frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `name`

-The field descriptor `MUST` contain a `name` property and it `MUST` be unique amongst other fields in this Table Schema.
+The field descriptor `MUST` contain a `name` property and it `MUST` be unique amongst other field names in this Table Schema.
 This property `SHOULD` correspond to the name of a column in the data file if it has a name.

 :::note[Backward Compatibility]
 If the `name` properties are not unique amongst a Table Schema a data consumer `MUST NOT` interpret it as an invalid descriptor as duplicate `name` properties were allowed in the `v1.0` of the specification.